-The District Clerk's office has \$4.1 million in agency funds held in trust in various bank accounts.
-These accounts were not reconciled during the year and in addition, it appears the District Clerk's office lacks a process or system of consistently documenting distribution of funds.
+The District Clerk's office has \$3.4 million in agency funds held in trust in various bank accounts.
+Of these accounts, \$1.5 million were not reconciled during the year.
+This finding was noted in the prior year.

 Effect